Skip to main content

 The Vision for Art in Sandy Springs

-The community has a vision for Sandy Springs to be a leader and premiere arts destination in the Atlanta metro area.
-A key component of this vision is the Art in Public Places led by the City of Sandy Springs and administered through various departments in partnership with Art Sandy Springs and other community groups.
+A key part of this vision is the Art in Public Places initiative led by the City of Sandy Springs and supported through partnerships with Art Sandy Springs (opens in new tab) and other community organizations.

 City Springs Event